 *An assessment of your academic abilities and preparation for graduate level study.
 Give examples of your academic work thus far.
 What was your major area of academic interest?
 What original research have you done in this field of study?

-course of study offered at Virginia Theological Seminary.
-What do you hope to achieve while at Virginia Seminary and which areas of study and courses will help you achieve those goals (please refer to the VTS course catalogue to find a list of courses offered at VTS)?
+*A clear statement of your educational goals that can be directly related to a course of study offered at Virginia Theological Seminary.
+What do you hope to achieve while at Virginia Seminary and which areas of study and courses will help you achieve those goals (please refer to the VTS course catalog found on the VTS website for a list of courses offered at VTS)

-We will contact eligible applicants and ask for information about your income, savings, sources of funding for your education, and other information needed to determine your financial need.
+Providing FINANCIAL AID APPLICATION INFORMATION: We will contact eligible applicants and ask for information about your income, savings, sources of funding for your education, and other information needed to determine your financial need.